datajoint/datajoint-elements/install.md

      scripts).
 If no such modification is required, using `pip install .` is sufficient.

-    + Install `element-data-loader`
+    + Install `element-interface`
-        + `element-data-loader` contains the scripts to load data for `element-array-ephys` and `workflow-array-ephys`.
+        + `element-interface` contains the scripts to load data for `element-array-ephys` and `workflow-array-ephys`.

-        + `element-data-loader` is a dependency of `element-array-ephys` and `workflow-array-ephys`, however it is not contained within `requirements.txt`.
+        + `element-interface` is a dependency of `element-array-ephys` and `workflow-array-ephys`, however it is not contained within `requirements.txt`.

-        + `element-data-loader` can also be used to install packages used for reading acquired data and running analysis.
+        + `element-interface` can also be used to install packages used for reading acquired data and running analysis.

-        + If your `workflow-array-ephys` uses these packages, you should install them when you install `element-data-loader`.
+        + If your `workflow-array-ephys` uses these packages, you should install them when you install `element-interface`.

-        + Install `element-data-loader` without any other packages
+        + Install `element-interface` without any other packages
             ```
-            pip install "element-data-loader @ git+https://github.com/datajoint/element-data-loader"
+            pip install "element-interface @ git+https://github.com/datajoint/element-interface"
             ```

     </details>